What is a conventional loan?

 Conventional loan rates

-Conventional mortgage rates can be based on economic and market conditions as well as your lender’s overhead, and change daily.
-The rate you get will primarily be determined by your financial picture, and you’re most likely to get the best rates if you have good credit.
+Conventional mortgage rates are based on economic and market conditions as well as your lender’s overhead, and change daily.
+The rate you get will primarily be determined by your financial picture and the current economic environment.
+You’re most likely to get the best rates if you have good credit.